jiyeonseo-study/datastructures_algorithms_in_js/README.md

 ### Breadth first search

 a graph search algorithm that starts at one node and visits neighboring nodes as widely as possible before going further down any other path.

+## Tree Data Structure

+Graphs without cycles
+A Cycle is three or more nodes connected in a circuitous path

+Graphs : have neighbors, no hierarchical
+Trees : have children, hierarchical